eatonphil/dbcore/README.md

-# DBCore
+# DBCore (ALPHA)

 DBCore is a code generator build around database schemas and an API specification.
 Included with DBCore are templates for generating a Go REST API.

-The API specification supports basic CRUD operations with filtering, pagination, and sorting.
+The API specification supports basic CRUD operations with filtering, pagination, sorting, and JWT-based username/password authentication.

 [See the docs site for more detail.](https://eatonphil.github.io/dbcore/)